History of conservatism in the United States: Milton Friedman and libertarian economics

 Austrian economist F. A. Hayek (1899–1992) in 1944 galvanized opponents of the New Deal by arguing that the left in Britain was leading that nation down the "road to serfdom".

-More influential was the Chicago school of economics, led by Milton Friedman (1912–2006) and George J. Stigler (1911–1991), who advocated neoclassical and monetarist public policy.
+More influential was the Chicago school of Economics, led by Milton Friedman (1912–2006) and George J. Stigler (1911–1991), who advocated neoclassical and monetarist public policy.
 The Chicago School provided a vigorous criticism of regulation, on the grounds that it led to control of the regulations by the regulated industries themselves.
 Since 1974, government regulation of industry and banking has greatly decreased.
 The School attacked Keynesian economics, then the dominant theory of economics, which Friedman claimed was based on unsound models.
-The "stagflation" of the 1970s (combining high inflation and high unemployment) was impossible according to Keynesian models, but was predicted by Friedman, giving his approach credibility among the experts.
+The "stagflation" of the 1970s (combining high inflation and high unemployment) would have been impossible according to Keynesian models, but was predicted by Friedman, giving his approach credibility among the experts.

-By the late 1960s, Alan O. Ebenstein argues that Friedman was "the most prominent conservative public intellectual at least in the United States and probably in the world."
+Alan O. Ebenstein argues that by the late 1960s, Friedman was "the most prominent conservative public intellectual at least in the United States and probably in the world."
 Friedman advocated for greater reliance on the marketplace in lectures, weekly columns, books, and on television.
 According to Friedman, Americans should be "Free to Choose".
 He convinced many conservatives that the practice of military drafting was inefficient and unfair; consequently, Nixon ended it in 1973.
 Nine Chicago School economists won the Nobel Memorial Prize in Economic Sciences.
 Their views about deregulation and fiscal policy became widely accepted, following the 1970s and early 1980s recessions.
 However, Friedman's "monetarism" did not fare as well, with current monetary practice targeting inflation, not the money supply.
 As an academic economist, Ben Bernanke developed Friedman's argument that the banking crises of the early 1930s deepened and prolonged the depression.
-As Chairman of the Federal Reserve, Bernanke's energetic reaction to the great financial crisis of 2008 was based in part on Friedman's warnings about the Fed's inactions after 1929.
+As Chairman of the Federal Reserve, Bernanke's energetic reaction to the 2008 financial crisis was based in part on Friedman's warnings about the Fed's inactions after 1929.